Franculino/microBlooM/README.md

  <summary>  Hexagonal Network </summary>

-The hexagonal network properties can be modify from the `testcase` file of the choose simulation.
+The hexagonal network properties can be modified from the `testcase` file of the choose simulation.
 Here an example of possible values:

         "nr_of_hexagon_x": 3,
         "nr_of_hexagon_y": 3,